 GCSE and A-Levels required for medicine

-The competition you will be going up against for entry into medical schools is very high, therefore, it is crucial that you achieve the best grades possible even for your GCSEs.
-While ultimately the grades you get at A-levels will be considered first, this does not mean that your GCSEs are not important.
-Most medical schools tend to look at the overall picture when it comes to assessing prospective students.
-You stand a much better chance, wherever you are looking to study medicine, of being accepted on to the course if you have a strong academic history overall.
-So it is obviously very important that you do your best at GCSE level.
+It is important that you achieve the best grades even for your GCSEs.
+While at the end the grades you get at A-levels will be considered first, this does not mean that your GCSEs are not important.
+Most medical schools look at the overall picture when it comes to shortlisting prospective students.

 Choosing a medical school

-Medicine is highly competitive, and this is why students are allowed to make 4 choices of medical school on their UCAS applications with a 5th choice allowed for another course just in case.
-The latest figures suggest that 80% miss out on a place at medical school altogether and you can expect that it’s often unlikely that you’ll get your first choice, depending on where it is.
+Since Medicine is highly competitive, that is the reason students are allowed to make 4 choices of medical school on their UCAS applications with a 5th choice allowing for another course just in case.

 Considering studying medicine abroad

-Studying overseas has become an increasingly popular choice among students in the wake of increasing tuition fees and fierce competition for vacant places at universities domestically.
+Studying overseas has become an increasingly popular choice among students with respect to increasing tuition fees and fierce competition for places at universities domestically.

-While quality, cost, and intricacies of overseas study vary greatly depending on region or institution, there are a lot of places in Central and Eastern Europe, such as Czechia, Latvia and Bulgaria, that teach medicine in English.
-Furthermore, under current EU directives, the resulting qualification must be regarded as equal to its UK counterpart (although we're awaiting confirmation that this will continue to be the case post Brexit).
+While quality, cost, of overseas study vary greatly depending on region or institution, there are many places in Central and Eastern Europe, such as Czechia, Latvia, and Bulgaria, that teach medicine in English.

 Medical work experience

-Now this is the strange thing.
-Getting relevant medical work experience can be one of the hardest tasks facing a prospective medical student.
-When first faced with the challenge of obtaining work experience students tend to get in touch with GP surgeries and hospitals and request work experience.
-They are then faced with rejections or being asked to complete lots of forms for the chance to be part of a hospitals work experience programme which often consists of 20 places per year for those lucky students that are accepted, so the chances of getting work experience in hospitals is often very remote.
-This is down to 3 main factors.
+Acquiring a relevant medical work experience can be one of the difficult tasks faced by a prospective medical student.
+They can be faced with rejections or being asked to complete lots of forms for the chance to be part of a hospital work experience program which often consists of 20 places per year for those lucky students that are accepted, so the chances of getting work experience in hospitals are often very remote.
+This is becuase to 3 main factors.

 The UCAT and the BMAT

-The UCAT (University Clinical Aptitude Test) and BMAT (BioMedical Admissions Test) are two standardised tests that are common requirements for United Kingdom institutions' entry criteria onto a medical qualification.
+The UCAT (University Clinical Aptitude Test) and BMAT (BioMedical Admissions Test) are two standardized tests that are basic requirements for United Kingdom entry criteria for a medical qualification.

 Medicine is ultra-competitive and amongst the various admission demands are the UCAT and BMAT tests.
-These are by far the most popular choices of admission test amongst medical schools across the UK and are designed to test various areas of your thinking skills, medical knowledge and clinical aptitude.
-It doesn’t end there, though, as many universities now have their own admissions tests.
-It all seems very daunting and many students really fear these 2-hour exams that will take place in addition to their A-Levels.
+These are by far the most popular choices of admission tests amongst medical schools across the UK and are designed to test various areas of your thinking skills, medical knowledge, and clinical aptitude.

 Personal statement for medicine

-Composing a personal statement for any degree is a challenge but for medicine, this is your chance to illustrate your academic prowess and work experience alongside a genuine passion and fascination for the medical subjects you love.
-A personal statement can support your application if your exam results are slightly below your expectations or can enhance a strong set of grades for the best chance of acceptance.
+A personal statement can support the application if exam results are slightly below expectations or can enhance a strong set of grades for the best chance of acceptance.

-UCAS, the admissions service for universities in the UK, describes a personal statement as "your opportunity to sell yourself to your prospective school, college or training provider."
-Students are given a 4,000 character limit (which roughly equates to 500 words) in which to show off their appeal to the institutions of their choosing.
+UCAS is the admissions service for universities in the UK, which describes a personal statement as “ opportunity to sell yourself to your prospective school, college or training provider."
+Students are given a 4,000 character limit (which roughly equates to 500 words) in which to show off their appeal to the institutions they choose.

 Medical School Interviews

-Firstly, if you're preparing for an interview with a medical school - congratulations.
-Due to the volume of applications that institutions receive, it's an achievement in itself to be called in for an interview, so you must already have made a good impression.
+Due to the high volume of applications that Universities receive, it's an achievement in itself to be called in for an interview.

-Interviews may seem like the most nerve-wracking component of any degree application.
-It's important to compose yourself well, speak clearly and show that you’re prepared.
-Interviews are seen by admissions staff as a great way of getting undergraduates to expand on their qualifications and personal statement while looking into their communicative skills and aptitude.
+Interviews are considered by admissions staff as a important way of getting undergraduates to expand on their qualifications and personal statement while looking into their communicative skills and aptitude.